cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

     This is the first paragraph.

     This is the second paragraph.
+    Without a blank line, it's in the same paragraph.

 This is the first paragraph.

 This is the second paragraph.
+Without a blank line, it's in the same paragraph.

 2.4 line break
 --------------